The World Bucket ListThe World Bucket List

 Credit: commons.wikimedia.org

 The River Danube is quite remarkable.
-It flows through a staggering ten different countries, which is more than any other river in the world.
+It flows through a staggering ten different countries, which is more than any other river in the world, and even splits the Hungarian city of Budapest in two.

 1. The River Volga (Mouth: the Caspian Sea near Astrakhan) – the longest river in Europe